-The current study was performed at Department of ENT, Sri Lakshmi Narayana Institute of Medical Sciences, Puducherry, in accordance with the ISAAC phase I studies.
-There are five elementary schools in the district center, and all 12-14-year-old students were given the ISAAC phase I questionnaire forms.
+The current study was performed in Sree Balaji Medical College and Hospital, Chrompet, Chennai, in accordance with the ISAAC phase I studies..
+There are five elementary schools in the Chennai , and all 12-14year-old students were given the ISAAC phase I questionnaire forms.
 Rhinitis symptoms were investigated based on a positive answer to the following questions:

-- a) "Ever rhinitis" was defined as a positive response to "have you ever had a problem with sneezing or a runny or blocked nose when you did not have a cold or the flu, - b) "Current rhinitis" symptoms were evaluated as getting a positive answer to "in the past 12 months, have you ever had a problem with sneezing or a runny or blocked nose when you did not have a cold or the flu".
+- "Ever rhinitis" was defined as a positive response to "have you ever had a problem with sneezing or a runny or blocked nose when you did not have a cold or the flu, - "Current rhinitis" symptoms were evaluated as getting a positive answer to "in the past 12 months, have you ever had a problem with sneezing or a runny or blocked nose when you did not have a cold or the flu".

 Students with symptoms occurring only between March and October were classified as having "seasonal rhinitis," whereas, students with symptoms occurring throughout the year were classified as having "perennial rhinitis".
 Children with current rhinitis and their parents were invited to the hospital in the second part of the study.
 Some of the children accepted the invitation and came for further investigation with their parents.
 Parents were given another questionnaire form regarding allergic rhinitis which was expanded with demographic questions including the socio-economic status of the family.
 The questions concerning allergic rhinitis were:

-- a) In the past 12 months, has your child ever taken a medication for the symptoms of allergic rhinitis, - b) In the past 12 months, has your child ever treated with immunotherapy for allergic rhinitis, - c) How do you classify your child's severity of symptoms; mild-, or moderate-severe intensity.
+- in the past 12 months, has your child ever taken a medication for the symptoms of allergic rhinitis, - in the past 12 months, has your child ever treated with immunotherapy for allergic rhinitis, - How do you classify your child's severity of symptoms; mild-, or moderate-severe intensity.